Wound Care Information Standard – Draft

 Circle of care

-Contact details for care professionals and personal carers involved in the care of the person.
+Details for the professional and personal contacts involved in the care of the person.

 The domains are mostly built from existing PRSB components used in other standards with a few new sections and elements, which helps ensure consistency in the use and sharing of information.
 The treatment plan uses the existing Personalised Care and Support Plan (PCSP) Standard.
 This is a person-centred plan, developed with the person to address their overall needs and goals.